Fabian Hürzeler: Brighton & Hove Albion

 On 15 June 2024, Hürzeler became the new head coach of Premier League club Brighton & Hove Albion, replacing Roberto De Zerbi.
 He is the youngest permanent head coach in Premier League history.
 In his first competitive match with Brighton, Hürzeler's team won 3–0 away at Everton in the Premier League.
 Hürzeler oversaw an unbeaten start to Brighton's season, which also included a home win against Manchester United and an away draw at Arsenal, earning him the Premier League Manager of the Month award for August.
-In his first season, Brighton finished 8th in the Premier League after they beat Europa League winners Tottenham Hotspur 4–1, achieving a first ever league double over them.
+In his first season, Brighton finished eighth in the Premier League after they beat Europa League winners Tottenham Hotspur 4–1, achieving a first ever league double over them.
 Despite this, Brighton missed out on European qualification due to rivals Crystal Palace winning the FA Cup.

+On 7 May 2026, he extended his contract with the club until 2029.
+In his second season in charge, Brighton finished eighth place the same position as last year and likewise, qualified for the 2026–27 UEFA Conference League and the second time the team qualified for Europe after three years despite their home defeat to Manchester United.

 Personal life

 Hürzeler was born in Houston, Texas, to a Swiss father and a German mother while they were working in the United States.
-His family moved back to Germany when he was two years old, where he grew up in the Munich district of Bogenhausen.
+His family moved to Germany when he was two years old, where he grew up in Bogenhausen, a district of Munich.
 He holds German, Swiss, and American citizenship.